jennybrown8/minecraft-mods/go-home-1.8/src/main/java/com/codeforanyone/minecraftmods/gohome/README_JENNY.md

 9. Make the spawn location unsafe.
 10. Try `/go home` from the overworld and see it blocked.
 11. Try `/go home` from the nether and see it blocked.
-12. Spawn in a horse and tame it and saddle it.
+12. Create a boat, and ride it in the water.
+Try `/go home` and see it dismount, then teleport.
-13. Try `/go home` while mounted.
+13. Spawn in a horse and tame it and saddle it.
+Try `/go home` while mounted.
 You should successfully unmount and then teleport.

 ### Testing add + rm (rm/remove/del/delete aliases):